icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 The modulo operator is currently based on truncated division, so when one of the operands is negative, the output matches the sign of the first operand: `-5 % 3` returns `-2` (rather than `1` as it would in languages that use [floored division](https://en.wikipedia.org/wiki/Modulo#Variants_of_the_definition)).

-*CAUTION: I may reverse this behavior in the future, which will change the behavior when exactly one of the operands is negative.*
+*Caveat: I may switch modulo to be based on floored division in the future, which will change the behavior when exactly one of the operands is negative.*

 Operators only operate on pairs of values.
 If you want to write a more complex expression, you need to use parentheses.
 For example: